drunkprogrammer/PTB-DDI/README.md

 ```

-## Train & Test on the DrugBank Dataset
+## Train and Test on the DrugBank Dataset

 ** Parameter-sharing **
 ```